Medical Assistance in Dying: Frequently Asked Questions for Physicians & Nurse Practitioners

 - Provide education to physicians, nurse practitioners, staff, patients and public

-What steps do I follow if I receive a request for medical assistance in dying?
+What do I do if I receive a request for Medical Assistance in Dying?

 Physicians or nurse practitioners receiving a request from a patient for information about, or access to, medical assistance in dying should undertake their usual exploration with the patient about what is behind the request, sensitively and compassionately addressing the patient’s needs and concerns.

 The College of Physicians & Surgeons of Nova Scotia (CPSNS) has provided a Professional Standard Regarding Medical Assistance in Dying.
 It is important for you to know your responsibilities under this standard – whether you plan to provide the service or not.
-In any case where a physician has doubt about the legalities of any role they may play, or need for specific legal guidance, they are advised to contact the Canadian Medical Protective Association (CMPA) at 1-800-267-6522.
+In any case where a physician has concerns about their role or require guidance they should contact the CPSNS.
+Where a physician requires legal advice regarding their role they are advised to contact the Canadian Medical Protective Association (CMPA).

 The College of Registered Nurses Nova Scotia (CRNNS) has developed guidelines for Medical Assistance in Dying for nurse practitioners.
 It is important for you to know what is in the guidelines – whether you plan to provide the service or not.

-Am I obligated to provide medical assistance in dying to my patients?
+Am I obligated to provide my patients with medical assistance in dying?

-You are not obligated to provide medical assistance in dying to your patient if doing so would violate your moral conscience.
-Since the passing of Bill C-14, Section 241.2 (9) of the Criminal Code now reads “Nothing in this section compels an individual to provide or assist in providing medical assistance in dying.”
+No. You are not obligated to provide medical assistance in dying to your patient if doing so would violate your moral conscience.
+Section 241.2 (9) of the Criminal Code reads “Nothing in this section compels an individual to provide or assist in providing medical assistance in dying.”

-Can I decline to provide medical assistance in dying to my patients for reasons other than moral conscience?
+Can I decline to provide medical assistance in dying for reasons other than moral conscience?

-Yes, physicians may also decline to provide medical assistance in dying for other reasons, including:
+Physicians may decline to provide medical assistance in dying for other reasons, including:

 - when a physician considers themselves not to be properly skilled or trained to safely provide the service, or